novoda/espresso-support/README.md

 # espresso-support [![Download](https://api.bintray.com/packages/novoda/maven/espresso-support/images/download.svg)](https://bintray.com/novoda/maven/espresso-support/_latestVersion) [![License](https://raw.githubusercontent.com/novoda/novoda/master/assets/btn_apache_lisence.png)](LICENSE)

-Includes custom rules for [testing Views in isolation](https://www.novoda.com/blog/testing-views-in-isolation-with-espresso/) and [running Espresso tests with Google TalkBack enabled](https://www.novoda.com/blog/testing-talkback-in-isolation-with-espresso/).
+This library includes components which facilitate [testing Views in isolation](https://www.novoda.com/blog/testing-views-in-isolation-with-espresso/) and [running Espresso tests with Google TalkBack enabled](https://www.novoda.com/blog/testing-talkback-in-isolation-with-espresso/).

-The library is split into two components:

-- core - main espresso dependency (`androidTestCompile`)
-- extras - optional, depending on which classes you use (`debugCompile`/`espressoCompile`)

-The `extras` dependency adds some components to your app (hence it's not `androidTestCompile`), e.g. the `ViewActivity`.
+- it allows you to inflate layouts/instantiate Views in their own Activity
+- adds automatic toggling of TalkBack before/after each test to assert custom behavior

 ## Usage

-The artifacts are available on JCenter:
+The library is split into two artifacts, available on JCenter.

+- `core` includes most of this library's classes and functions.
+It should be included as an `androidTestCompile` dependency, since you'll only use it for instrumentation tests.
+- `extras` include two Activity components that are used by `core`.
+It's not enough to use `androidTestCompile` for this because that will include it as part of the test APK that _instruments_ your app; they must be part of the app _under test_.
+Use `debugCompile` or `<yourEspressoFlavor>Compile` to include this dependency.

 ```
+androidTestCompile 'com.novoda:espresso-support:<latest-version>'
 debugCompile 'com.novoda:espresso-support-extras:<latest-version>'
-androidTestCompile 'com.novoda:espresso-support:<latest-version>'
 ```

-See `demo/androidTest` for examples.
+See `demo/build.gradle` for examples.

 ## Testing views in isolation